everycoinprice/everycoinprice.github.io/_posts/2022-06-17-100-facts-bitcoin.md

 [Source](https://cryptocurrency-tax.info/)

 Bitcoin gains are taxed at most places.
 Major economies being UK, USA, Italy, Canada, Germany and India.
+For more information about [cryptocurrency in Canada](https://piggybank.ca/cryptocurrency), PiggyBank is a great resource

 ## Bitcoin could be stored in offline wallets